-Rapid training is done in two 60 minute phone calls.
+Rapid training is done in two 60 minute web sessions.
 In addition, the Rapid user manuals are available online, and Rapid staff is happy to answer questions any time.

 Rapid participants agree to provide 24 hour turnaround time (Monday-Friday) for lending requests.
 This is described as:

 RapidX is the most innovative development in resource sharing in years.
 Conceived and developed by the Rapid team, we are proud to offer RapidX to our users.

 RapidX eliminates the need for libraries to use Odyssey for electronic delivery or receipt of incoming articles.
 If a library has the ability to create a .pdf, .tif or .tiff file in article request fulfillment, they will be able to easily deliver that article to any other Rapid site.
 In addition, the need for libraries to run Odyssey workstations is eliminated.

 Using RapidX libraries simply upload the scanned article to the Rapid routing service.
 The Rapid system will update the request in Rapid to “filled” and send the article to the borrowing library using their preferred receiving method whether it be via Odyssey, Relais or as a web-post.

 Alternate delivery options such as FTP drop off and email are in development.